aseroff/ocho/README.md

 ## Use the forms in the Decks and Rules sections

-Submissions get sent to me to be added.
+Submissions get emailed to The Ocho Foundation for approval.

 ## Fork it

 You know how it's done: fork the project, make your changes, then create a pull request.
-I'll test out the changes and then add it to the site!
+We will test out the changes and then add it to the site!

-## Mail me

-Not that savvy?
-Get in touch and I can do the work for you.

 ## TODO